Properties and characteristics

 Order properties are a special type of properties.
 Customers can choose them in the plentyShop and order them along with the product.

-• sell personalised items in your plentyShop.
+• sell personalised items in your online store.
 Example: Your customers should be able to upload a photo that is printed on a t-shirt.

-• charge an extra fee for certain options.
+• Charge markups on specific options.
 Example: For an extra fee, your customers could add gold or diamond trim to a wedding ring.

 Order properties are not available for set items.